Harvey Weinstein to be charged with indecent assault in UK

 - Published

-Former Hollywood producer Harvey Weinstein, 70, will be charged with two counts of indecent assault against a woman in London in August 1996, the Crown Prosecution Service has said.
+Former Hollywood producer Harvey Weinstein will be charged with two counts of indecent assault against a woman in London in the summer of 1996.

-Rosemary Ainslie, head of the CPS special crime division, said charges were authorised following a review of evidence gathered by the Metropolitan Police.
+The Crown Prosecution Service (CPS) authorised the Metropolitan Police to charge the 70-year-old after a review of evidence gathered by the force.

+The Metropolitan Police said it is alleged two offences took place between 31 July and 31 August 1996.